-It’s easy and inexpensive to make some amazing coffee filter trees.
-Put them on some nice card stock paper and you have the makings of a beautiful fall collage.
+Coffee filters make it easy to create some amazing fall art projects for kids.
+Put them on some nice card stock paper and you have a beautiful fall collage.

 • Plastic Embroidery Canvas